keesiemeijer/wp-parser-validate/README.md

 ```bash
 composer install
 ```
-Copy the `wp-parser-validate` folder to a server and visit it in a browser.
+Copy the `wp-parser-validate` folder to a server or to your localhost and visit it in a browser.

 Or use the PHP built-in web server in the `wp-parser-validate` folder.
 ```bash